-Students take courses offered by the department for a variety of reasons, and the department constantly seeks to better understand the background, strengths, weaknesses, academic goals, and career aspirations of all its students.
+Students take courses offered by the department for a variety of reasons, and the department constantly seeks to better understand the background, strengths, challenges, academic goals, and career aspirations of all its students.
 Nevertheless, every course offered by the department will strive to:

 In addition, courses taken primarily to satisfy general education requirements are designed to

 Cognate courses for students majoring in partner disciplines will meet the needs of those disciplines and advance the students’ ability to: